avapolzin/albumpl/README.md

 For ease, you may also decide to register these colormaps, effectively adding them to your current installation of `matplotlib`.
 You can find an up-to-date version of those instructions [here](https://matplotlib.org/stable/api/cm_api.html).

 ***
 These palettes and colormaps are designed with a focus on remaining faithful to the appearance of the album covers instead of emphasizing perceptual uniformity.
-Following `matplotlib`, the lightness of each colormap as a function of index is shown below.
+Most are still pretty good in this regard, but, just for everyone's peace of mind, following `matplotlib`, the lightness of each colormap as a function of index is shown below.